ajanicij/markdownconverter/README.md

   annoying advertising that I had to suffer even if I want to do such a simple things as displaying a Markdown.

-# Acknowledgements
+## Acknowledgements

 The actual JavaScript code that converts Markdown and Asciidoc to HTML is not mine.
-Check the following projects:
+Check out the following projects:

 - For Markdown: [Showdown](https://showdownjs.com/)
 - For Asciidoc: [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest/)

+Big thank you to the authors of these projects!